 If a candidate fully meets the criteria, they score one point.
 If they partially meet it, they score half a point.
 Add points together, and the top scorers make up the shortlist.

 You don’t have to build a candidate interview scorecard from scratch either.
 Download our FREE scorecard template for interviews.

 5. Remember to create a great candidate experience.

-When it comes to shortlisting candidates, there aren’t many better ways to improve your hiring process than to adopt skills testing.
-Not only is it a great way to automatically shortlist candidates, but it’s also fun and engaging for candidates.
+When shortlisting candidates, there aren’t many better ways to improve your hiring process than to adopt skills testing.
+Not only are skills assessment tools a great way to automatically shortlist candidates, but they’re also fun and engaging for candidates.

-At Toggl Hire, we’re all about skills assessments.
-In just two clicks, create tests for roles from software development to HR, with hundreds of questions to choose from, all created by industry experts.
+At Toggl Hire, for example, all it takes are two clicks to create tests for roles from software development to HR, with hundreds of questions to choose from, all created by industry experts.
 From there, invite as many candidates as you like to take the test.
-Then our analytics dashboard makes applicant tracking easy, with a clear view of who scored best and who to take forward.
+Once candidates start applying, our analytics dashboard makes applicant tracking easy, with a clear view of who scored best and who to take forward.

 If you like the sound of that, see how we do it below with our Hiring Pipeline.

 #2.
 Tap into specialized learning programs to find great candidates